 - Scotiabank offered the best service in Cusco, though they do charge approx S/.20 for each withdrawal.
 As well as allowing multiple uses per card.

-How to buy a good cup of coffee
+How to buy a good cup of coffee in Peru.

 Not surprisingly with the rise of tourism coffee has become a big thing.
 Many hostels have cafes attached and in the bigger cities like Cusco and Lima coffee houses are a big thing.
 Much like any other coffee shop walk in, grab a seat and enjoy your latte.
 Note that many places don’t offer take away coffee.
 We paid anywhere between S/.7-12 for a latte.